WHO WE ARE...

 Meet our wonderful team of hardworking, enthusiastic and motivated volunteers who strive to help to conserve and protect our oceans through outreach and citizen science.

-Meg - Chair and Founder of FMC
+Meg - Co-Chair and Founder of FMC

 "I founded the marine group due to my passion for the oceans and what it holds and how conservation can support and protect these places.
 Conservation starts at home.
 Working in the local area, with a small, committed group of people will enable us to produce some good science, with relatable results.
 It is vital, now more than ever, to get everyone involved in helping protect our ocean for future generations.
-I hope with the awareness raised, data gathered, and litter removed from our beaches, that the Falmouth Marine Conservation group can contribute to the global marine crisis by taking action on a local scale".
+I hope with the awareness raised, data gathered, and litter removed from our beaches, that the Falmouth Marine Conservation group can contribute to the global marine crisis by taking action on a local scale."

 Chris Sharpe - Pacific Oyster Coordinator

-Maddy Simmonds - Admin
+Maddy Simmonds - Committee member